Please join us for the 21st annual World Religion Day celebration on 26 January 2020.

 Please join us on Monday (3 February 2020) at 7:00 PM for RiZe Up! — Roy Zimmerman in Concert at All Souls.

 Admission is $25.00 (or whatever you can pay).

 If you want to come to the concert, don’t let money stand in your way.

 Join us, and bring your friends, to welcome Roy Zimmerman back to Shreveport and All Souls.

 Roy’s signature blend of heart and hilarity has never been more necessary.

-ReZist is 90 minutes of Roy’s original songs — a funny and forceful affirmation of peace and justice.
+RiZe Up is ninety minutes of Roy Zimmerman’s original songs — a funny and forceful affirmation of peace and social justice.

 To: All Members, Inactive Members, and Friends